DanielEvansLab/DanielEvansLab.github.io/projects.md

 into their R working environment and then make use of built-in code sending or sourcing functionalities.
 In addition, an entire workflow can be re-run with the following command, while the the content in the corresponding vignette will be updated in real time.
-This inclused all its text, code, tables, images and all results written to files.
+This included all its text, code, tables, images and all results written to files.

 {% highlight bash %}
 $ echo "rmarkdown::render('longevityTools.Rmd')" | R -slave; R CMD Stangle longevityTools.Rmd